Mallow, County Cork: Williamite War in Ireland (1690)

+19th century

+From the early 1860s until its disbandment in 1908, the town was the headquarters of the North Cork Rifles (later the 9th (North Cork Militia) Battalion, King's Royal Rifle Corps), a part-time militia regiment that saw active service in South Africa during the Second Boer War.

 Irish War of Independence

-During the Irish War of Independence, the town served as the headquarters of the North Cork Militia (also known as North Cork Rifles), a unit in the Irish Republican Army (IRA).
+During the Irish War of Independence, the town served as the headquarters of a unit of the Irish Republican Army (IRA).
 On 27 September 1920, IRA commanders Ernie O'Malley and Liam Lynch led the Cork No. 2 Brigade in an attack against the military barracks in Mallow, which was garrisoned by elements of the 17th Lancers.
 The successful attack saw the IRA capture large quantities of firearms and ammunition, partially burning the barracks in the process.
 A Sergeant based in the barracks was killed in the attack.
 In reprisal, angered soldiers from Buttevant and Fermoy went on a rampage in Mallow, burning several main street premises, including Mallow Town Hall and the local creamery, on the next day.

 In February 1921, the IRA killed the wife of RIC Captain W. H. King during a botched assassination attempt on her husband near the Mallow railway station.
 In retaliation, a detachment of the Black and Tans briefly occupied the station, arresting and killing three of its occupants- Patrick Devitt, Daniel Mullane and Denis Bennett, all of whom were railway workers.
 The killings prompted an industrial action by the National Railworkers Union in Britain and Ireland.